As a parent, what is my role, and what can I do to best support my child’s education?

 Reduce Your Child’s Stress

 This is a stressful time for many children.
-They are adjusting to a new schedule, trying to complete school work, and might not have seen extended family and friends for weeks.
-Also, they may be worried that they or a family member will catch COVID-19.
+They are adjusting to a new schedule, trying to learn new things, and might not have seen extended family and friends for months.
+Also, they may be worried that they will catch COVID-19, or expose a family member to the virus.
 Kids don’t show stress the same way as adults.

 So how can you tell that your child is stressed?
 Clues include changes, such as:

 - Falling back into old behaviors (sucking thumb, bedwetting)

 - Arguing or fighting more with parents and siblings

 - Not being able to concentrate on school work